-Some people are excited for tax season, because it means a big refund is heading their way.
+Some people are excited about tax season because it means a big refund is heading their way.
 But for others, tax time is scary.
 Maybe it’s the IRS.
 Maybe it’s feeling unprepared.
-Whatever the case, sometimes it just helps to identify what you’re afraid of.
-Here are some of the most common fearful questions surrounding tax filing – and how you can face them.
+Whatever the case, sometimes it just helps to identify what is scaring you.
+Here are some of the most common questions surrounding tax filing – and how you can face them.

 What happens if I make a mistake on my taxes?

 If you realize you’ve made a mistake entering your data while filing your taxes, you can file an amended return.
 You have up to three years after your original return was submitted to correct your errors and still receive your refund.
-If you think may owe taxes, it’s best to file your amendment before the tax filing deadline so you can pay the amount due on time and avoid penalties.
+If you think you may owe taxes, it’s best to file your amendment before the tax filing deadline so you can pay the amount due on time and avoid penalties.
 Not all mistakes require you to take action though.

 If you’re unsure if you claimed your deductions and credits correctly, you don’t have to be.
 TaxSlayer asks you questions about your situation to ensure that you get all the breaks you deserve.
 This is a part of our maximum refund guarantee.
 At the same time, you can’t accidentally take a credit or deduction for which you don’t qualify.

 What if I don’t have everything I need?

 Feeling unprepared can make anyone nervous.
-In that case, it’s useful to have a list of items you’ll need to have when you e-file.
-Have a look at our recommended tax filing checklist here.
+In that case, it’s useful to have a list of items you’ll need to have when you file.
+Take a look at our recommended tax filing checklist here.

-It might also help to simply review some of the basic tax vocabulary you’ll see when you e-file.
+It might also help to review some of the basic tax terms you’ll see when you file.
 Learning these essential tax terms is a good start.

 You might also want to learn a little bit about the tax forms you’ll fill out.
 Read more about those here.

 What if I get audited?

-An audit is simply a review of your account to make sure the information you reported is correct and the amount of tax you paid was also correct.
-Just because you get audited doesn’t always mean there’s a problem.
+An audit is simply a review of your account.
+The IRS wants to make sure the information you reported and the amount of tax you paid is correct.
+Just because you get audited doesn’t mean there’s a problem.